Haynesville Shale in Texas

 Oil & Gas Attorney Serving Texas & Gulf Coast States

-The Haynesville Shale is a natural gas rich geological formation in northwestern Louisiana, southwestern Arkansas, and eastern Texas.
-The most productive regions include Caddo, Bienville, Bossier, DeSoto, Red River, and Webster parishes in Louisiana and adjacent regions in southwest Arkansas and east Texas.
-The Haynesville Shale was originally deposited when much of Texas and Louisiana were covered by shallow seas.
+The Haynesville Shale is a natural gas-rich geological formation in northwestern Louisiana, southwestern Arkansas, and eastern Texas.
+The most productive regions include Caddo, Bienville, Bossier, DeSoto, Red River, and Webster parishes in Louisiana and adjacent areas in southwest Arkansas and east Texas.
+The Haynesville Shale was originally deposited when shallow seas covered much of Texas and Louisiana.
 Rich organic silts were deposited and, over millions of years, were covered and encapsulated in layers of impermeable rock overburden.
-Over thousands of years under pressure and heat, the carbon rich deposits produced reservoirs of oil and gas.
+Over thousands of years under pressure and heat, the carbon-rich deposits produced reservoirs of oil and gas.

 New Drilling Techniques for the Haynesville Shale